leon-knoke/wago-init/README.md

 - **Service & container setup:** configure required system services, authenticate to AWS, and create the target Docker container with stored runtime flags.
 - **Config delivery:** copy prepared configuration directories to the controller over SSH using a tar-over-stdin transport.
 - **Operator UX:** live, timestamped log pane with replaceable status lines, progress bar animation, and clear error handling.
+- **Concurrency** Multiple devices can be set up and monitored simultaniously.

 ## Prerequisites
 - A workstation with basic OpenGL support.